erdo/fore-intro-tutorial/DEV.TO.md

 That should do for our model, a few things to notice:

 - We are calling **notifyObservers()** immediately, whenever any of our model’s state changes
-- We are passing in a **WorkMode** dependency that controls how the notifications are sent and makes things easy to test
+- We are passing in a **WorkMode** dependency that controls how the notifications are sent and makes things easy to test (this shows what's happening very clearly, but it's not necessary with more recent versions of fore)
 - Everything is designed to run on the **UI thread** apart from when we explicitly jump to a background thread to fetch the wheel states (this is where networking usually happens)
 - We’re using **fore**’s **AsyncBuilder** for that (which is just a wrapper around AsyncTask that supports lambdas).
-This lets us easily run the code in Synchronous mode if we want to (e.g. for tests), but you could use RxJava or coroutines for this too.
+This lets us easily run the code in Synchronous mode if we want to (e.g. for tests), but you can use coroutines for this too.
 - This Model knows nothing about android view layer classes or contexts
 - We’re also using a RandomStateFetcher dependency to fetch the actual state (nothing to do with fore, this just makes things easier to test, it’s also where you might put networking code in future, see [here](https://erdo.github.io/android-fore/#fore-4-retrofit-example) for a simple app with a networking layer)

-Much more information and a big checklist for writing models when you’re using fore is [here](https://erdo.github.io/android-fore/02-models.html#shoom)
+Much more information and a big checklist for writing models when you’re using fore is [here](https://erdo.github.io/android-fore/02-models.html#model-checklist)

 ## View